nelsonkimaiga/D3Graphs/README.md

 # D3Graphs
-Simple graphs built using the d3js Javscript (My D3Js knowledge in a nutshell.)
+Graphical plottings developed using the powerful D3js Javascript library, html and Foundation CSS frameworks!

+#Running
+Hosted from GitHub pages (Link above in the repo description)